 Underneath the whole complex, chariots went back and forth carrying wood to be burnt in the ovens linked to the heating and lies an impressive water system that shows Romans’ incredible hydraulic expertise.

 In Rome, I’m always in awe.
-Anywhere I go, whatever I visit makes me think how proud and aware ancient Romans were of their status of center of the world.
-Also today’s Romans don’t really try to hide their pride, it will suffice to say that still now they go to bring flowers where Julius Ceasar was cremated about 2,000 years ago!
+Anywhere you go, whatever you visit will inevitably make you think how proud and aware ancient Romans were of their status of the center of the world.
+Truth be said, today’s Romans don’t really try to hide their pride, it will suffice to say that still now they go to bring flowers where Julius Ceasar was cremated about 2,000 years ago.